Opera: Changing role of the orchestra

 In Italian opera after about 1800, the "overture" became known as the sinfonia.
 Fisher also notes the term Sinfonia avanti l'opera (literally, the "symphony before the opera") was "an early term for a sinfonia used to begin an opera, that is, as an overture as opposed to one serving to begin a later section of the work".
 In 19th-century opera, in some operas, the overture, Vorspiel, Einleitung, Introduction, or whatever else it may be called, was the portion of the music which takes place before the curtain rises; a specific, rigid form was no longer required for the overture.

 The role of the orchestra in accompanying the singers changed over the 19th century, as the Classical style transitioned to the Romantic era.
 In general, orchestras got bigger, new instruments were added, such as additional percussion instruments (e.g., bass drum, cymbals, snare drum, etc.).
 The orchestration of orchestra parts also developed over the 19th century.
 In Wagnerian operas, the forefronting of the orchestra went beyond the overture.
 In Wagnerian operas such as the Ring Cycle, the orchestra often played the recurrent musical themes or leitmotifs, a role which gave a prominence to the orchestra which "...elevated its status to that of a prima donna".
 Wagner's operas were scored with unprecedented scope and complexity, adding more brass instruments and huge ensemble sizes: indeed, his score to Das Rheingold calls for six harps.
-In Wagner and the work of subsequent composers, such as Benjamin Britten, the orchestra "often communicates facts about the story that exceed the levels of awareness of the characters therein."
+In Wagner and the work of subsequent composers, such as Benjamin Britten, the orchestra "often communicates facts about the story that exceed the levels of awareness of the characters therein.
 As a result, critics began to regard the orchestra as performing a role analogous to that of a literary narrator."

 As the role of the orchestra and other instrumental ensembles changed over the history of opera, so did the role of leading the musicians.
 In the Baroque era, the musicians were usually directed by the harpsichord player, although the French composer Lully is known to have conducted with a long staff.
-In the 1800s, during the Classical period, the first violinist, also known as the concertmaster, would lead the orchestra while sitting.
+In the 1800s, during the Classical period, the principal first violinist, also known as the concertmaster, would lead the orchestra while sitting.
 Over time, some directors began to stand up and use hand and arm gestures to lead the performers.
 Eventually this role of music director became termed the conductor, and a podium was used to make it easier for all the musicians to see him or her.
 By the time Wagnerian operas were introduced, the complexity of the works and the huge orchestras used to play them gave the conductor an increasingly important role.
 Modern opera conductors have a challenging role: they have to direct both the orchestra in the orchestra pit and the singers on stage.